rshah1990/GCP_ML/ml-ops/tfx/README.md

     - takes input of schemagen , transformed graph , training parameters & user define code
     - trainer artifcates can be analyzed using tensorboard
     - dumps one model in tensorflow saved model format & another model for evaluation which will be used by evaluator component
+    - evaluator will be used by TF model analysis library to analyze model on different slices

   ### **Tuner**:
     - uses python keras tuner API for hyperparameter tuning